-(On/Off): Turns the system on or off.
+(On/Off): This button can both activate and turn off the system.
 The indicator light is on when cruise control is on and turns off when cruise control is off.

 + RES (Resume/Accelerate): Press to make the vehicle accelerate or resume to a previously set speed.